Yash114Bansal/quizzr-server/README.md

 ## Key Features ✨

-- **User Authentication:** Secure Google OAuth Sign In system using Next-Auth.
+- Secure Google OAuth Sign In system using Next-Auth.

-- **Quizzr Creation:** Create new quizzrs(quizzes) and add questions to it.

-- **Host a Quizzr:** Host a new Game Session for the quiz.
+- PostgreSQL for the DB because of its open source nature and several useful features.

-- **Real-time Updates:** Get Realtime player and presenter interations.
+- Realtime player and presenter interations using web-sockets (socket-io).

-- **Player Management:** Manage players in a game through presenter, system to kick unwanted players.

-- **Leaderboard:** See the leaderboard after each question round.
+- PostgreSQL database implementation using Prisma ORM for its features like relations, eager and lazy loading, read replication and more.

 ---